ryot4/sidenote/README.md

     $ find $(sidenote path) -name todo.txt      # Find notes named todo.txt.
     $ grep -R pattern $(sidenote path)          # Search from all files.
     $ grep -R pattern $(sidenote path 2020/02)  # Search from files in 2020/02/.

+In addition, you can use `exec` subcommand to execute arbitrary commands inside the notes directory.
+The above examples can also be done as follows using `exec`:

+    $ sidenote exec find . -name todo.txt
+    $ sidenote exec grep -R pattern
+    $ sidenote exec -cd 2020/02 grep -R pattern  # You can specify subdirectories with -cd option.

+Note that `exec` executes commands without shell; if you want to use shell aliases or functions, use `path` instead.

 ### And more